 - Make a Southwestern Black Bean Salad

-- Make avocado toast with tomatoes and sprouts for breakfast or lunch
+- Make avocados on toast for breakfast or lunch

 - Use it creamy in a turkey tortilla wrap